 Yellow eyes peered from under a trap door behind the bar.

-“I prey you are certain, let the light guide you.”
+“I pray you are certain; let the light guide you.”

 The trapdoor lowered slowly after the Mycre grabbed bags of supplies left out for him.